1988kramer/robust_perception/index.md

 ### Keynote Talks
-Recordings of the keynote talks are available at the links below.

 **Davide Scaramuzza** - [*Robust Perception For Cars And Drones*](https://youtu.be/s5LL0NYbI-U)
 **CJ Taylor** - [*UPSLAM : Union of Panoramas SLAM*](https://youtu.be/zR2uR1hCcL0)